tektoncd/pipeline/examples/README.md

 from [the Skaffold repo](https://github.com/GoogleContainerTools/skaffold) and deploys them to the repo currently running the Pipeline CRD.

-It does this using the `Deployment` in the existing yaml files, so at the moment there is no guarantee that the image that are built and pushed are the ones that are deployed (that would require using the digest of the built image, see https://github.com/knative/build-pipeline/issues/216).
+It does this using the k8s `Deployment` in the skaffold repos's existing yaml files, so at the moment there is no guarantee that the image that are built and pushed are the ones that are deployed (that would require using the digest of the built image, see https://github.com/knative/build-pipeline/issues/216).